firmata/ConfigurableFirmata/readme.md

 Firmata is a protocol for communicating with microcontrollers from software on a host computer.
 The [protocol](https://github.com/firmata/protocol) can be implemented in firmware on any microcontroller architecture as well as software on any host computer software package.
 The arduino repository described here is a Firmata library for Arduino and Arduino-compatible devices.
 If you would like to contribute to Firmata, please see the [Contributing](#contributing) section below.

-## Important NOTE

-Updates to ConfigurableFirmata are being laid out at the moment.
-The master branch will get new features added and existing features updated.
-In some cases, this may break clients or cause regressions.
-The last stable 2.xx release is available under [this branch](https://github.com/firmata/ConfigurableFirmata/tree/releases/v2.xx).
-So if you check out the repository manually (see below), be sure to switch to that branch if you need the stable version.
-Feedback on the current development version is welcome, of course.

 ## Installation

 - **If you are using Arduino IDE version 1.6.4 or higher** go to `Sketch > Include Library > Manage Libraries` and then search for "ConfigurableFirmata" and click on `Install` after tapping on the ConfigurableFirmata item in the filtered results.
 You can also use this same method to update ConfigurableFirmata in the future.
 - **If you are using an older version of the Arduino IDE**, download or clone ConfigurableFirmata to your Arduino sketchbook library folder.
 This is typically `/Documents/Arduino/libraries/` on Mac or Linux or `\My Documents\Arduino\libraries\` on Windows.
 - **If you want to edit things yourself or help in development**, clone this repo to `\My Documents\Arduino\libraries\ConfigurableFirmata` and start hacking.
 Just delete the folder if it exists already.

+## Release 3.0

+ConfigurableFirmata 3.0 contains some internal breaking changes for external modules.
+If you need to use a particular module (such as FirmataEncoder), either use a 2.xx version or ask the maintainer to update the module to work with V3.0.

 ## Usage

 ConfigurableFirmata is a version of Firmata that breaks features such as Digital Input, Digital Output, Analog Input, Analog Output, I2C, etc into [individual classes](https://github.com/firmata/ConfigurableFirmata/tree/master/src) making it easier to mix and match standard features with custom features.
+To start, open the "ConfigurableFirmata.ino" file found in the examples subfolder (or the examples menu of the Arduino IDE).
+A bunch of `#define` statements at the beginning of the file let you select the modules to include.

-The easiest way to use ConfigurableFirmata is with [firmatabuilder](http://firmatabuilder.com) which is a simple web application that generates an Arduino sketch based on a selection of Firmata features.
+An alternative way to generate the list of included features with ConfigurableFirmata is with [firmatabuilder](http://firmatabuilder.com) which is a simple web application that generates an Arduino sketch based on a selection of Firmata features.
 Download the generated sketch, compile and upload it to your board.

 Another way to use ConfigurableFirmata is by adding or removing various include statements in the [ConfigurableFirmata.ino](https://github.com/firmata/ConfigurableFirmata/blob/master/examples/ConfigurableFirmata/ConfigurableFirmata.ino) example file.